 Together we can drive the agenda forward

-Our team sets an annual federal agenda and coordinate the advocacy activities of the organization.
-However, it is the grassroots participation of the membership that truly impacts policy decisions within the federal government.
+Our Government Affairs team sets an annual federal agenda and coordinates the advocacy activities of the organization.
+It is the grassroots participation of our membership, however, that truly impacts policy decisions within the federal government.

-All members of the dental research community should engage with their elected officials regularly, but at least on an annual basis, to communicate the important advances that are being made both nationally and at the local level.
-Members of Congress, in particular, want to know how federal programs impact their constituents.
+All members of the dental, oral, and craniofacial research community should engage with their elected officials regularly, but at least on an annual basis, to communicate the important biomedical advances that are being made and how federal programs impact their constituents.

 Legislative Action Center & Briefing Materials

 Take Action with AADOCR by contacting your representative and making your voice heard on important issues.

 Members of the oral health community are encouraged to utilize these briefing materials in preparation for and/or during interactions with Members of Congress and their staffers.

 Friends of NIDCR